Rules for Foraging

 • When in doubt, always choose restraint over extraction.

-• Actively improve the habitat while you’re there by removing trash or microplastics you encounter.
+• Actively improve the habitat while you’re there by removing trash you encounter.
+Bring a trash bag and gloves on your foraging trips.

-• Pull only small patches of invasive species if you can do it carefully without spreading them or disturbing the soil.
+• Remove only invasive species if you can do it without spreading them, or disturbing the soil.
 Know how the plant spread (seeds vs. roots vs. fragments) before attempting.

 • Be certain you can confidently identify the plant.

-• Ensure that the location is clean (e.g., not close to street or downstream from pollution source).
+• Ensure that the location is not polluted (e.g., not close to street or downstream from pollution source).

 Stance on Invasive Plants

-• Learn how the plant spreads (seeds vs. roots vs. fragments).
+• Learn how the plant spreads (seeds vs. roots vs. fragments), and be mindful not to spread them during removal.

 • Avoid shaking root or soil that may carry fragments.

-• Check your socks and shoes for hitchhikers (e.g. cheatgrass likes to stick to them).
+• Check your socks and shoes for hitchhikers (e.g. cheatgrass).